 Blasphemy is regarded in law as any matter which denies the existence of God, the truth of the Christian religion, the truth of the Bible or the Book of Common Prayer.
 This is especially so if the language used is ribald and offensive.
 It is also held that the effect of the remarks or the denials be liable to cause public dismay and risk shaking the fabric of society.

-Here we are not discussing the merits of this law as it is indeed appropriate that such a law exist but we are concerned with the applicability of this law to organized religion.
+Here we are not discussing the merits of this law as it is indeed appropriate that such a law exist but we are concerned with the applicability of this law to organised religion.
 It must be averred that this law should apply only to God.

-Any matter then that denies the existence of God especially when it involves the use of offensive language or vilifies God or the Truth of God as revealed in His Sons is to be regarded as blasphemous.
+Any matter then that denies the existence of God, especially when it involves the use of offensive language or vilifies God or the Truth of God as revealed in His Sons is to be regarded as blasphemous.
 By the Sons of God is meant the Son of God, Jesus and the Son of Man, Imanuel.

 Since the Laws of God themselves regard any word that we speak or any intuitive perceptions that we bring forth and indeed any act as having consequences, then these Laws also automatically apply here on earth and it is obligatory for us as human beings to also apply these Laws on earth.